DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 Definitions for client queries:

 - `<dnscrypt-query>`:  `<client-magic>` `<client-pk>` `<client-nonce>` `<encrypted-query>`
-- `<client-magic>`: a 8 byte identifier for the resolver certificate chosen by the client.
+- `<client-magic>`: an 8 byte identifier for the resolver certificate chosen by the client.
 - `<client-pk>`: the client's public key, whose length depends on the encryption algorithm defined in the chosen certificate.
 - `<client-sk>`: the client's secret key.
 - `<resolver-pk>`: the resolver's public key.